love2d/love/readme.md

 # LÖVE

-LÖVE is an awesome, free, and open-source framework you can use to make 2D games in Lua.
-It works on Windows, macOS, Linux, Android, and iOS.
+LÖVE is an awesome framework you can use to make 2D games in Lua.
+Its free and open-source.
+Works on Windows, macOS, Linux, Android, and iOS.

 [![Build Status: Github CI](https://github.com/love2d/love/workflows/continuous-integration/badge.svg)][ci]